cansin-r/sweetWater/README.md

-# Build Your Own World Design Document
+# Sweet Water Design Document

-**Partner 1:**
-Cansin Rodoplu

 This algorithm creates a random world, dependent on a seed number that the user inputs at the beginning of the game.
 There are two components to the game:
 First of all, the user can explore the world using s (down), d (right), a (left), and a (up) letters as commands.
-Second of all, the user can enter a new world if they find the water icon in the random old world.
+Second of all, the user can enter a new world -- the sweet water world -- if they find the water icon in the random old world.

-## Classes and Data Structures
-The RandomWorldGenerator Class in Core will be the main driver for generating my Random world.

-The randomness is derived through the string argument passed in by the user.

-The RandomWorldGenerator Class contains the following instance variables:

-* rand --> random object
-* int seed

-Random object gets initialized in the RandomWorldGenerator constructor which parses the string to find the integer and sets it as seed.
+The algorithm also makes use of persistence as previous worlds and the status of the player can be saved.

+# Classes
+All the classes are in the Core folder inside of the byow (stands for build your own world) folder.

+## Main.java Class
+This is the main entry point for the program.
+This class simply parses the command line inputs, and lets the byow.Core.Engine class take over in either keyboard or input string mode.

+## Engine.java Class
+This class has two methods instrumental in creating the random world.

+interactWithInputString(String input): This method allows you to simulate user interaction by providing a series of keyboard inputs as a string.
+It returns a 2D array of TETile objects representing the state of the universe after processing all the key presses provided in the input.

+interactWithKeyboard(): This method enables real-time user interaction by reading input directly from the keyboard.
+It draws the result of each key press to the screen as you interact with the system.
+This class is equally key in the persistence process as it saves and reopens the last version of the game if the player wants to.

-## Algorithms
+## RandomWorldGenerator.java
+This class creates the random world using the seed number put in by the player of the game.

-## Persistence
+## PokemonWorld.java
+This class creates the pokemon world -- which is not a random world.